-We also spent some time looking into code critiquers currently on the market, and found two to compare ours with.
+The team also spent time looking into code critiquers currently on the market, and found two to compare with.

 PC-lint Plus [3]:

 A commercial command-line tool that performs static analysis of C and C++, indicating issues or concerns in the code.